 - Thoroughly pat it dry with paper towels.

-- Fill the cavity with the lemons, rosemary and thyme sprigs.
+- Fill the cavity with lemons, rosemary and thyme sprigs.

-- Crisscross and tie the legs together with butcher’s twine.
+- Cross the legs and tie them together with the butcher's twine.

 - Tuck the wings under the chicken's upper back.